Crews Paint Over Frank Rizzo Mural In South Philadelphia

 Last Wednesday, the Rizzo statue was taken down from in front of the Municipal Services Building.

-Rizzo’s critics say his approach to policing and governing was corrupt and racist
+Rizzo’s critics say his approach to policing and governing as corrupt and racist

 Supporters say Rizzo was a devoted, outspoken public servant who championed the city.